-Section 4(f) of the DOT Act (Title 49 U.S.C.
-Section 303) states that FHWA and FTA may not approve the use of land from a significant publicly owned park, recreation area, wildlife and waterfowl refuge, or any significant historic site unless a determination is made that there is no other feasible and prudent alternative to the use of that land.
-Section 4(f) evaluations require the development of an avoidance alternative, however, if no feasible choices exist, extensive planning must be done to minimize harm to the property resulting from such use.
+Section 4(f) of the Department of Transportation Act (Title 49 U.S.C.
+Section 303) states that FHWA and FTA may not approve the use of land from a publicly owned park, recreation area, or wildlife and waterfowl refuge of national, State, or local significance, or any historic site of national, State, or local significance unless a determination is made that there is no other feasible and prudent alternative to the use of that land or it is determined that the use will have a de minimis impact.
+If a de minimis impact determination cannot be made, Section 4(f) evaluations require the development of an avoidance alternative, however, if no feasible and prudent choices exist, all possible planning must be done to minimize harm to the property resulting from such use.